 - Mix into conditioner: Scott recommends that if you want to use grapeseed oil as a hydrator, add a nickel-size amount to your current conditioner.

 - Apply directly on the scalp: "If you'd like to use it as a scalp treatment, use a dropper and apply a few drops directly into your scalp area and massage it in two times a week," says Scott.
+The perfect excuse for a DIY head massage!

 Expert-Recommended Grapeseed Oil Products